nopSolutions/nopCommerce-Docs/en/running-your-store/promotional-tools/discounts.md

   - *Assigned to manufacturers*: after this discount is created, the store owner can assign it to a manufacturer on the manufacturer edit page or add the manufacturer in the *Applied to manufacturer* panel, which will be displayed below after you save the new discount.
 This enables applying the discount to all products by this manufacturer.
   - *Assigned to shipping*: these discounts are applied to the shipping fee.
   - *Assigned to order subtotal*: these discounts are applied to order subtotal values.
+- Select **Vendor**.
+You can manage [vendors](xref:en/running-your-store/vendor-management) in **Customers → Vendors**.
+  The only support disocunt type for vendors will be "Assigned to products".
+No other discount types could be created.
+Then a vendor will be able to assigned his own products only to this discounts (the "Applied to products" tab).
 - Select the **Use percentage** checkbox if you want to apply a percentage discount.
   - If the previous checkbox is selected, the **Discount percentage** field will be displayed.
   - You can also set the **Maximum discount amount**.
 Leave this field empty to allow any discount amount.
 If you're using *Assigned to products* discount type, then it will be applied to each product separately.